-The Company has interests in four exploration properties; (i) Iberian Belt West Project ("IBW" or the "Project"), which comprises three polymetallic deposits from east to west: La Infanta, El Cura, and La Romanera located in Huelva Province in southwestern Spain; Infanta Sur- a contiguous tenement that was granted an exploration permit on March 9, 2023 by the Ministry of Industrial Policy and Energy of Huelva, Andalusia.
-This permit adds an additional 848.0 hectares to IBW for exploration and expires on March 9, 2026; Ontario - a contiguous tenement that was granted an exploration permit on February 6, 2025 by the
+The Company has interests in two exploration properties which are material to the Company and properties which the Company is actively exploring; (i) Iberian Belt West Project ("IBW" or the "Project"), which comprises three polymetallic deposits from east to west: La Infanta, El Cura, and La Romanera located in Huelva Province in southwestern Spain; Infanta Sur- a contiguous tenement that was granted an exploration permit on March 9, 2023 by the Ministry of Industrial Policy and Energy of Huelva, Andalusia.
+This permit adds an additional 848.0 hectares to IBW for exploration and expires on March 9, 2026; Ontario

-Ministry of Industrial Policy and Energy of Huelva, Andalusia and is valid until February 6, 2028.
-This permit adds and additional 5,573.23 hectares to the IBW project, resulting in a total project area of 7,967.31 hectares.
-Both Infanta Sur and Ontario permits are subject to renewal upon their expiry dates; (ii) Nuevo Tintillo, located in Seville Province adjacent to the past producing Aznalcollar Mine property and presently producing Rio Tinto Mine; (iii) Sierra Alta, located in the Asturias region in northwestern Spain; and (iv) Plaza Norte, located in Cantabria, Northern Spain.
-Each of the properties are comprised of exploration permits that were issued by the Andalusian, Asturian and Cantabrian authorities, respectively.
+- a contiguous tenement that was granted an exploration permit on February 6, 2025 by the Ministry of Industrial Policy and Energy of Huelva, Andalusia and is valid until February 6, 2028.
+This permit adds an additional 5,573.23 hectares to the IBW project, resulting in a total project area of 7,967.31 hectares.
+Both Infanta Sur and Ontario permits are subject to renewal upon their expiry dates; (ii) Nuevo Tintillo, located in Seville Province adjacent to the past producing Aznalcollar Mine property and presently producing Rio Tinto Mine.
+The Company has two other properties which are not material to the Company, being Sierra Alta, located in the Asturias region in northwestern Spain; and Plaza Norte, located in Cantabria, Northern Spain.
+The Company does not intend on doing any additional exploration work on these two properties.